 2 You shall not take the name of the Lord your God in vain.
 Have my words, actively or passively, put down God, the Church or people?

-Step 2 When you enter the confespriest will bless you and greet you.
+Step 2 When you enter the confessional or go behind the screen, the priest will bless you and greet you.

 3 Remember to keep holy the Lord's Day.